 - stats: The type of stats you wish to receive.
 Defaults to all, includes: - all Gathers kafka-monitor, redis-monitor, and crawler stats. - kafka-monitor Gathers information about the Kafka Monitor - redis-monitor Gathers information about the Redis Monitor - crawler Gathers information about the crawlers in the cluster.
-Includes both the spider, machine, and queue information below - spider Gathers information about the existing spiders in your cluster - machine Gathers information about the different spider machines in your cluster - queue Gathers information about the various spider queues within your Redis instance - rest Gathers information about the Rest services in your cluster
+Includes both the spider and machine information below - spider Gathers information about the existing spiders in your cluster - machine Gathers information about the different spider machines in your cluster